Public speaking. Spiders. Heights. Being without your cellphone (yup, “nomophobia” is legit). Most of us have something we’re afraid of.

 How about running out of money in retirement?
 Nearly half of people planning for retirement are worried about outliving their savings, according to a recent study by the American Institute of CPAs.

 How Does the 4 Percent Rule Work for Retirement?

 So how do you know how long your money will last in retirement?

-One commonly used guideline is the so-called “4 percent rule.”
-In a nutshell, you can withdraw 4 percent from the total value of your retirement savings in the first year that you retire.
-Then, you can continue to withdraw the same amount, adjusted each year for inflation, each following year and have a reasonable level of assurance that your portfolio will last at least 30 years.
+One commonly used rule is the so-called “4 percent rule.”
+In a nutshell, the 4 percent rule says you can withdraw 4 percent from the total value of your retirement savings in the first year that you retire.
+Then, you can continue to withdraw the same amount, adjusted each year for inflation, each year after and have a reasonable level of assurance that your portfolio will last at least 30 years.
 Here’s how the math comes together:

 Assume you have $1 million saved for retirement.

 - Year 1: You’d withdraw $40,000 from your savings (.04 x $1,000,000).

 - Year 2: You’d boost your withdrawal to account for inflation.
 For example, if inflation is running at 2 percent, your second-year withdrawal would be $40,800.
 (0.04 x 1.02 x $1,000,000)

 - Year 3: If inflation moves to 3 percent, you’d increase your withdrawal again based on that amount ($40,800 x 1.03) to $42,024, and so on.